Product Support & Resources

 Multi-unit buildings often contain shared walls, common ventilation paths, and complex gas piping systems.
 A leak in one unit can migrate quickly into neighboring apartments, hallways, or utility spaces, increasing the potential for widespread damage, injury, or loss of life.

-Because natural gas (methane) is lighter than air and rises rapidly, leaks may go unnoticed without proper detection equipment installed at the correct height.
+Since natural gas (methane) is lighter than air and rises rapidly, leaks may go unnoticed without proper detection equipment installed at the correct height.

-Dedicated Gas Detection Is Essential
+Dedicated Natural Gas Detection Is Essential

 For effective early detection, alarms must be mounted high on the wall, within 12 inches of the ceiling, where rising methane accumulates first.